To Know Christ, and to Make Christ Known

 We welcome you to participate fully in worship, fellowship, and service opportunities – regardless of your race, age, sex, national origin, marital or family status, disability, sexual orientation, gender identity, socioeconomic status, level of education, religious background, or political viewpoint.
 Regardless of your background or identity, we believe that you are made in the image of God, and we are excited to welcome you to Christ Episcopal Church.

-Phones are working again: After a brief delay, the phone lines at Christ Church are working again.
-You may once again contact the church office at 866-5133 and leave a voicemail.
+Reaching the Church Office: You may contact the church office at 866-5133 and leave a voicemail.
 If no one is available, you can also reach the office by calling (417) 298-2185.

 Giving: The needs of the church are still present.
 If you would like to give, you may continue to send in your pledge envelopes or checks.
 On our website, you can give online easily through our EasyTithe Giving App, via text message, or by using our easyTithe web portal.
 These can be found on our homepage or at https://christepiscopalchurch.com/give/.

 Email Blasts: If you are not signed up for our email blasts, please do so.
 Contact the church office at 866-5133 or (417) 298-2185, or email firstname.lastname@example.org.
 If you have signed up, but are no longer receiving our emails, your email provider might have auto flagged us as spam.
-Contact us by phone or email and we can fix that.
+Contact us by phone or email and we might be able to help.

 Follow the Greene County Health Department: We highly encourage you to visit their website at https://www.springfieldmo.gov/2853/Health.
 You can also follow them on social media.